-Date: TBA - set by the Office of the Registrar [examination period: April 9-30]
+Date: TBA - set by the Office of the Registrar [examination period: April 6-30, 2019]

 The final exam follows the same approach as the test described above.
+It will only cover the content after the test.

 COURSE SCHEDULE AND REQUIRED READINGS